Magdalen College School, Brackley: History

+In the Summer of 2025 the school was judged by Ofsted as Inadequate and in need of Special Measures.

 Chapel

 Formerly a chapel for the hospital of St. James and St. John, the earliest datable parts are late-12th century, although many parts are 13th century.
 The chapel underwent a major restoration between 1869 and 1870 by Buckeridge.

 It is constructed of stone rubble and is one of the largest school chapels, and the oldest school chapel still in use in England.
 It remains in regular use by the school, Church of England and local community.